enzymejs/enzyme/docs/api/ReactWrapper/containsAnyMatchingElements.md

-# `.containsAnyMatchingElements(nodes) => Boolean`
+# `.containsAnyMatchingElements(patternNodes) => Boolean`

-Returns whether or not one of the given react elements is matching on element in the render tree.
+Returns whether or not at least one of the given react elements in `patternNodes` matches an element in the wrapper's render tree.
+One or more elements of `patternNodes` must be matched one or more times.
+Matching follows the rules for `containsMatchingElement`.
-It will determine if an element in the wrapper __looks like__ one of the expected element by checking if all props of the expected element are present on the wrappers element and equals to each other.

 #### Arguments

-1. `nodes` (`Array<ReactElement>`): The array of nodes whose presence you are detecting in the current instance's render tree.
+1. `patternNodes` (`Array<ReactElement>`): The array of nodes whose presence you are detecting in the current instance's render tree.

 #### Returns

 `Boolean`: whether or not the current wrapper has a node anywhere in its render tree that looks like one of the array passed in.

 #### Example